rei/rei-cedar-docs/docs/components/accordion/README.md

             "slots": [
               {
                 "name": "default",
-                "description": "Sets the innerHTML for cdr-accordion-item(s)."
+                "description": "Sets the innerHTML for CdrAccordionItem(s)."
               }
             ],
           },